-A continuation of problem solving through programming.
-Topics treated are data abstraction, implementation of data structures and the algorithms that manipulate data structures.
+A continuation from Problem Solving through Programming I. Topics treated is data abstraction, implementation of data structures and the algorithms that manipulate data structures.
 Data structures covered include lists, stacks, queues and trees.
 Attention is given to efficiency, correctness of algorithms, recursion, classes, function and operator overloading, and inheritance.
 (Formerly CS 235)